ChenBohan/CarND-18-Motion-Planning-MPC-Model-Predictive-Control/README.md

 double epsi = psi - atan(coeffs[1]);
 ```

+### Tools

+#### Ipopt

+Ipopt is the tool we'll be using to optimize the control inputs.
+It's able to find locally optimal values (non-linear problem!) while keeping the constraints set directly to the actuators and the constraints defined by the vehicle model.

+#### CppAD

+CppAD is a library we'll use for automatic differentiation.

 ### MPC

 Solve the model given an initial state and return the next state and actuations as a vector.

-1. Set the initial variable values
+#### 1. Set the initial variable values
 ```cpp
 vars[x_start] = x;
 vars[y_start] = y;